Private Prediction via PAC Privacy

-\begin{remark} \cref{thm:noise_cov} controls the MI by adding Gaussian noise given the covariance matrix of the output $M(S)$.
-This matrix may be evaluated in its exact form, for example, when the secret space $\Sspace$ is tractable with size $m:=|\Sspace|$; indeed, for the instantiation considered in this paper, exact evaluation is feasible.
-The major computational cost under this case is to evaluate $M(S)$ for all $S\in \Sspace$.
+\begin{remark} \cref{thm:noise_cov} calibrates the Gaussian noise from the covariance of $M(S)$.
+The covariance may be evaluated in its exact form, for example, when the secret space $\Sspace$ is tractable with size $m:=|\Sspace|$; indeed, for the instantiation considered in this paper, exact evaluation is feasible.
+The cost is then dominated by evaluating $M(S)$ for all $S\in \Sspace$.
 Once the $m$ outputs are collected, we optimize noise calibration by performing SVD directly on the weighted, centered $m\times d$ matrix in $O(md\cdot\min(m,d))$ time, avoiding explicit covariance formation.
 This decomposition also enables efficient noise sampling via linear transformation in $O(d^2)$ time.
 Consequently, the total complexity to calibrate and sample the noise is $O(mC+md\cdot\min(m,d)+d^2)$, where $C$ is the cost of a single evaluation of the function $M$.
-The total complexity is typically dominated by the evaluation term $mC$.
+This is typically dominated by the evaluation term $mC$.

-When $\Sspace$ is computationally intractable, one can \emph{estimate} the covariance matrix by Monte Carlo simulation, i.e., sampling $S$ from $P_S$ and evaluating $M(S)$ for $m'\ll m$ times in a black-box manner. \citet{hanshen2023crypto} determine the sampling complexity $m'$ as a function of the budget $B$ and a confidence parameter $\gamma$, to ensure that the estimated covariance is sufficiently precise.
-Alternatively, \citet{mayuri2025sp} propose the empirical convergence of variance estimation as a practical criterion for sufficient sampling.
+When $\Sspace$ is computationally intractable, one can \emph{estimate} the covariance matrix by Monte Carlo simulation, i.e., sampling $S$ from $P_S$ and evaluating $M(S)$ for $m'\ll m$ times in a black-box manner. \citet{hanshen2023crypto} determines the sampling complexity $m'$ as a function of the budget $B$ and confidence $\gamma$.
+Alternatively, \citet{mayuri2025sp} uses the convergence of empirical variance as a practical criterion for sufficient sampling.

-In both cases, the $m$ or $m'$ samples for noise calibration are independent of the underlying realized secret $S$.
-Operationally, the data curator samples a secret $S\sim P_S$, calibrates the noise covariance matrix $\Sigma$ based on $P_S$, $M$, and $B$, and releases $M(S)+\Normal(0,\Sigma)$. \end{remark}
+In both cases, the $m$ or $m'$ samples for noise calibration are independent of the realized secret $S$.
+Operationally, the curator samples a secret $S\sim P_S$, calibrates noise $\Sigma$ based on $P_S$, $M$, and $B$, and releases $M(S)+\Normal(0,\Sigma)$. \end{remark}